 We can expect further changes to take place in the future with more stringent oversight from the key global jurisdictions.
 The market nevertheless continues to be lucrative.
 Even with stricter regulations coming into force, we will inevitably see a number of new products developed in line with technological advancements in the area.

-The fact that it’s so much easier to enter the forex market is largely down to the increasing number of services and platforms.
+The fact that it’s so much easier to enter the forex market is largely down to the increasing number of services and platforms such as live forex signals.
 This has partly been supported by advancements in technology, which have decreased trading costs, improved transparency, and increased the speed of transactions.
 As a result, electronic trading activity in the forex market has played a pivotal role and now accounts for 70 percent of daily turnover, compared to just 30 percent a decade earlier.

 The Bloomberg Business Mobile App is another great example of how technology is helping to make today’s Forex trader more informed.
 It provides access to the global financial market, portfolio tracking tools, and market price data.